syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document-Conversions.md

 #### Converting the HTML string to PDF document

-To convert the HTML string to pdf, use below code snippet.
+To convert the HTML string to PDF, use below code snippet.

 {% tabs %}